portsoc/hangman-in-branches/README.md

 Additionally, the user may either guess the word or use up all of their attempts in which case they should be given the chance to restart the game.

-Our goal in this branch is to add event listeners and event handlers (functions) that will respond to the user's actions.
+Our goal in this branch is to add event listeners and handlers (functions) that will respond to the user's actions.

+If you have not already done so, make sure to check the moodle resources for this topic and attempt the tests [in event101 repository](https://github.com/portsoc/events101).

 ## Implementation